Contributor Workflow

 sudo apt update

-sudo apt install valgrind cppcheck shellcheck libsecp256k1-dev libpq-dev
+sudo apt install jq valgrind cppcheck shellcheck libsecp256k1-dev libpq-dev

 Re-run configure